 The marketing landscape is vastly different than it was when Drupal 7 was released in 2011.
 Since then, there has been a shift, placing the marketing team in the driver’s seat more often and almost always involved in the CMS decision.
-In this post, we’ll outline some of the ways you can up your SEO game with Drupal 8.
+In this post, we’ll outline some ways you can up your SEO game with Drupal 8.

 Traditional SEO is dead.